Draugiem/draugiem-android-sdk/README.md

-DraugiemApi
+Draugiem Android SDK
 ===========
-Include this project in your workspace
+Include this project in your workspace.

-this lib has to be included as library on your android app
+This lib has to be included as library on your android app.

 ![alt tag](http://i.stack.imgur.com/e9uWl.jpg)

-you can find sample app here https://github.com/mstrengis/DraugiemSampleApp
+You can find sample app here https://github.com/Draugiem/draugiem-android-sdk